The breadth and depth of our research portfolio is a hallmark of Bristol's world-renowned reputation in Geographical Sciences.

 How our research rates

-We are one of only two UK geography departments to have been ranked in the top category in every UK national research assessment exercise that has been held.
+We are the only geography department to have been ranked in the top category in every UK national research assessment exercise that has been held.

 Results are from the most recent UK-wide assessment of research quality, conducted by the Higher Education Funding Council for England.